-The additional class notation VeriSTAR-HULL may be completed by DFL xx years, with xx having values between 25 and 40, when a fatigue assessment has been carried out on selected structural details showing that their evaluated design fatigue life is not less than xx years.
+The additional class notation VeriSTAR-HULL is completed by FAT and may be completed by xx years, with xx having values between 25 and 40, when a fatigue assessment has been carried out on selected structural details showing that their evaluated design fatigue life is not less than xx years.

-The additional class notation VeriSTAR-HULL DFL xx years may be assigned to ships of less than 170 m in length, subject to special consideration.
+The additional class notation VeriSTAR-HULLFAT xx years may be assigned to ships of less than 170 m in length, subject to special consideration.